Cy-clon3/awesome-ios-security/README.md

 - [Keychain Dumper](https://github.com/ptoomey3/Keychain-Dumper) - A tool to check which keychain items are available to an attacker once an iOS device has been jailbroken.
 - [BinaryCookieReader](https://github.com/as0ler/BinaryCookieReader) - A tool to read the binarycookie format of Cookies on iOS applications.
 - [PList Viewer](https://github.com/TingPing/plist-viewer) - Gtk application to view property list files.
-- [XMachOViewer](https://github.com/horsicq/XMachOViewer) - A Mach-O viewer for Windows, Linux and MacOS.
+- [XMachOViewer](https://github.com/horsicq/XMachOViewer) - A Mach-O viewer for Windows, Linux and macOS.
 - [MachO-Explorer](https://github.com/DeVaukz/MachO-Explorer) - A graphical Mach-O viewer for macOS.
 Powered by Mach-O Kit.
 - [iFunbox](https://www.i-funbox.com/en/index.html) - A general file management software for iPhone and other Apple products.
 - [3uTools](http://www.3u.com/) - An All-in-One management software for iOS devices.